CHAPTER 93. ORGANIZATION AND ADMINISTRATION

 (e) Waiver.
 Any respondent-attorney may in writing waive the benefits, in whole or in part, of this subchapter.

-(f) National Data Bank.
-Enforcement Rule 402(i) provides that the Board shall transmit notice of all public discipline imposed by the Supreme Court, transfers to or from inactive status for disability, and reinstatements to the National Lawyer Regulatory Data Bank maintained by the American Bar Association.
+(f) National Lawyer Regulatory Data Bank.
+Enforcement Rule 402(i) provides that the Board shall transmit notice of all public discipline imposed by the Supreme Court, transfers to or from disability inactive status, and reinstatements to the National Lawyer Regulatory Data Bank maintained by the American Bar Association.

 (g) Requests for documents.
-Requests for copies of documents relating to disciplinary proceedings that are available to the public under this subchapter must be in writing and directed to the Office of the Secretary.
+Requests for copies of documents relating to disciplinary proceedings that are available to the public under this subchapter must be in writing and directed to the Executive Office.
 A copying fee, which shall be the same as the copying fee charged to respondent-attorneys, must be prepaid at the time a request is made.

 (h) Transcripts and exhibits.
 The Board will not make available to the public copies of transcripts or exhibits introduced as evidence in a proceeding.